 When official score reports cannot be sent to the SMD directly from the testing agency because they are greater than 1 year old, please scan and upload your official score report to your online application under "Other Documents".

 Is waiver of the TOEFL/IELTS requirement possible?

-Applicants who have earned or will earn an undergraduate baccalaureate degree from a US educational institution are not required to take the TOEFL or IELTS.
+Applicants who have earned or will earn an undergraduate baccalaureate degree from a US educational institution are not required to take an English language test.

 Exceptions to the English Language test requirement may be granted for applicants who have earned or will earn a baccalaureate degree from an accredited college or university in a country where English is an official language and where all instruction is provided in English.
 Applicants who qualify for TOEFL/IELTS/DuoLingo test waivers will see a waiver reflected in their checklist by November 1 for submissions received with transcripts by that date or weekly thereafter for submissions received after November 1 until the PhD application deadline December 15.
 A minimum of six full semesters of academic coursework in good standing is required to qualify for a waiver regardless of whether your study is in the U.S. or a foreign country.

 You may be eligible for an English Language test waiver if you have completed a masters degree at a U.S. regionally accredited institution or are currently in pursuit of a U.S. masters program and have successfully completed a minimum of two full semesters of academic coursework in good standing.
 Qualifying submissions will see a waiver reflected on the application checklist as applicable.

 Do you require a credential evaluation?